fallen-icarus/cardano-loans/GettingStarted.md

   --out-file activeDatum.json
 ```

 You must make sure to calculate the proper expiration slot based off the `loan-term` and the invalid-before slot number used for the transaction.
+The fields in the datum should match what is in the offer and ask datums.

 7. Create the `MintActiveToken` redeemer.
 ``` Bash